Style Outweighs Substance: Failure Modes of LLM Judges in Alignment Benchmarking: Related Work

 Data scaling laws have been across a wide range of machine learning disciplines, including computer vision and natural language understanding~\citep{miller2021accuracylinestrongcorrelation,hoffmann2022trainingcomputeoptimallargelanguage}.
 The research community has even offered prizes to any important problems which defy this trend~\citep{mckenzie2024inversescalingbiggerisnt}.
 In contrast, some authors contend that scaling laws do not apply in this setting~\citep{zhou2023lima}.
 To the best of our knowledge, ours is the first work to document data scaling effects in post-training.

 Similar to some aspects of our work is the excellent contribution of \cite{ye2024flaskfinegrainedlanguagemodel}, who propose judging a fine-grained evaluation of LLM skills instead of coarse preferences.
-Unlike their work, our work reports both fine and coarse preferences, and uses the explicit fine-grained preferences to reveal the implicit LLM bias in determining coarse preference.
+We report both fine and coarse preferences, and use the explicit fine-grained preferences to reveal the implicit LLM bias in determining coarse preference.